Gl1tchs/sinewave/README.md

 ## Installation

-First you must install `gl` and `glut` libraries and `build-essential` package.
+First you must install `gl`, `glut` libraries and `build-essential` package.
 Then you can build and run with following commands.

 ```bash
 # clone and enter directory